Villa miseria: In culture

 Mundo Villa is a TV station, a radio channel (Mundo Sur), a magazine issued monthly and a website focusing specifically on villas.

 Inspired by Mundo Villa, another new magazine La Garganta Poderosa ('The Mighty Throat') was set up in 2011.

-Argentinian painter Antonio Berni dealt with the hardships of living in a villa miseria through his series Juanito Laguna, a slum child, and Ramona Montiel, a prostitute.
+Argentine painter Antonio Berni dealt with the hardships of living in a villa miseria through his series Juanito Laguna, a slum child, and Ramona Montiel, a prostitute.

 César Aira published his novel La Villa in 2001 (released in English translation in 2013 as Shantytown).
 In it he examines the invisibility of slumdwellers.

-The Argentinian writer Hugo Pezzini comments on the book: "The apparent absurdity of César Aira's novel La Villa provides an instance of resourceful mediation to semantically reorganize a situation of emergency and locate it within its particular rationale.
-In Argentina, a slum is popularly called 'villa miseria,' or simply 'la villa.'
-In politically correct language, that is, officially, is called 'villa de emergencia.'"
+Argentine writer Hugo Pezzini comments on the book: "The apparent absurdity of César Aira's novel La Villa provides an instance of resourceful mediation to semantically reorganize a situation of emergency and locate it within its particular rationale.
+In Argentina, a slum is popularly called villa miseria, or simply la villa.
+In politically correct language, that is, officially, is called villa de emergencia."

 The adjective villera refers to these shantytowns, notably in the name of the popular music style cumbia villera.
+Cardinal Jorge Bergoglio, later Pope Francis, initiated Church support for the villas, leading to priests being referred to as villero priests, and himself as a villero bishop.